-Ben’s artwork graces the back of the 2019 festival T-shirt, with the Pikes Peak Birding & Nature Festival logo on the front.
+Christine’s artwork graces the back of the 2020 festival T-shirt, with the Pikes Peak Birding & Nature Festival logo on the front.

-Ben has agreed to sell the original artwork as a fundraiser for the 2020 Festival.
-The matted and framed pencil drawing will be available for viewing throughout the festival at the Fountain Creek Nature Center.
-At Saturday evening’s “Birds & Brews” event, there will be a silent auction with proceeds going to support the 2020 Festival.
+At Saturday evening’s “Birds & Brews” event, Christine’s original artwork is being auctioned as a fundraiser for the 2021 Festival.
+The matted and framed (13.75 in. x 13 in.)colored pencil painting will be available for viewing throughout the festival at the Fountain Creek Nature Center.
+Christine will also have a table with artwork available for sale.